mckennapsean/dissertation/content/06-worksheet.md

 ## Summary

-In this chapter, we introduced four new worksheets to guide and teach students through the visualization design process.
+In this chapter, we introduced an external validation of the design activity framework using four new worksheets to guide and teach students through the visualization design process.
 For each of the four design activities, we identified five steps, four generative and one evaluative with additional tips and hints, to help guide visualization novices through the design process.
 By deploying these worksheets for use in a visualization classroom and cumulative project, we observed how students utilized and interacted with the worksheets.
 We conducted a qualitative evaluation of the worksheets using semistructured interviews, and we found that the _understand_ and _ideate_ worksheets were the most beneficial and appreciated by the students we worked with.
 Furthermore, students suggested adding more materials and worksheets, such as incorporating VizItCards [@He2017] or new worksheets for exploring data and outlining programming advice for good code.
 As an initial, external validation of the worksheets and design activity framework, we consider this evaluation a success for actionably guiding students through a visualization design project.